jonatansalemes/nginx-admin/README.md

 </pre>

-Nginx admin ui (manager): (you can install manager in the same machine or diferent machine then agent above)
+Nginx admin ui (manager): (you can install manager in the same machine or diferent machine then agent above).
+The default user for manager is:

+Login :    admin
+Password : admin

 Red-hat:
 <pre>